whipowill/wow-acore-mod-nerf-herder/README.md

 - Allow NPCBots to give XP in battlegrounds (temp fix for that mod)
 - Grant extra honor kills as reward for winning battlegrounds
 - Grant extra reputation as reward for winning battlegrounds
+- Grant extra honor as reward for winning battlegrounds

 Does not affect world database.
 Does not affect dungeons or raids.